alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 This might seem like a little kid's idea of how to cool the Earth.
 But real astronomers and physicists have entertained the idea.

-Roger Angel published a [fascinating paper back in 2016](https://www.pnas.org/doi/full/10.1073/pnas.0608163103), complete with cost analysis of the project.
+Roger Angel published a [fascinating paper back in 2006](https://www.pnas.org/doi/full/10.1073/pnas.0608163103), complete with cost analysis of the project.
-You can read about this "giant space umbrella" on the [BBC](https://www.bbc.com/future/article/20160425-how-a-giant-space-umbrella-could-stop-global-warming), although I encourage you to go the original article.
+You can read about this "giant space umbrella" on the [BBC](https://www.bbc.com/future/article/20160425-how-a-giant-space-umbrella-could-stop-global-warming), although I encourage you to go the original article because the scale of it is really mindblowing.
 Total cost would be a few trillion dollars: considerable, but worth it if we are saving the planet from the catastrophe.

 ![Screens between the Sun and the Earth to keep us cool.
 Source: the author.](pics/climate-change-screens.png "A number of small screens would sit between the Sun and the Earth, giving us shade.
 They would block a proportion of the sunlight coming to us.")

+The idea of sending a big umbrella into space to cover part of the sun is not new.
+But Angel gives it a new twist.
 Instead of sending one big structure,
-Angel proposes sending many trillions of small screens to the [L1 Langrange point](https://en.wikipedia.org/wiki/Lagrange_point), which is at equilibrium between the Sun and the Earth.
+Angel proposes sending trillions of small screens to the [L1 Langrange point](https://en.wikipedia.org/wiki/Lagrange_point), which is at equilibrium between the Sun and the Earth.
 They would need complex mechanisms to stay in place,